Well, the past 2 and a half weeks sure have been busy!

 TO THE HOSPITAL WE GO!

 We were at the hospital by 11:15pm that Tuesday night.
 They hooked me up to monitors and watched my contractions for half an hour.
 She checked my cervix and I was dilated to 4cm.
 The nurse contacted my doctor who could see my contraction chart from her home computer.
 Since my contractions were a steady two minutes apart for the entire time, at 12:05am on Wednesday, June 27th… OFFICIALLY Liam’s Due date… we were admitted to the hospital for active labor!
 Yes, I sort of freaked out.
 Realized that the next time I returned home, there would be a small, fragile little one to care for.
-It took a while for the nurse to move us from the triage bed to an actual room.
-During our waiting, I realized that the contractions were 100 times more bearable while standing.
-She had me lay down to adjust my monitors and the contractions literally double me over.
-In my mind, there was no point in experiencing labor this way when I knew standing would ease the inevitable pain.

 So, for 20 minutes we waited on the nurse to return with admission instructions- all the while I stood, holding on to Matt, beating these 2 minute apart contractions.
 I had read a lot about controlling your pain tolerance and breathing through the pain.
 It was important to remind myself that the pain was only temporary and would soon be over.
 This type of ‘control’ really helped me get through each contraction and Matt actually had me laughing in between them.
 Gravity was my best friend though.
 I’m telling you- standing was the best way to get through that time.